aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 | :- | :- | :- |
 |**No data**|||

 A special case is a template option inside a single-column table row.
-In such a case, if you put an opening if, elseif, or else tag and a closing if tag in the same cell, the engine treats a template option formed by these tags as a common one rather than a table-row one by default.
+In such a case, if you put an opening `if`, `elseif`, or `else` tag and a closing `if` tag in the same cell, the engine treats a template option formed by these tags as a common one rather than a table-row one by default.
 The following template illustrates such a scenario.

 |Header|
 | :- |